-Although students admitted to WTP have no prior experience (or very little) with engineering or computer science they must have the ability to handle very fast-paced college-level work, and be interested in hands-on collaborative team-based learning and projects.
+Although students admitted to WTP have no prior experience (or very little) with engineering or computer science they must have the ability to handle very fast-paced college-level math and science, and be interested in hands-on collaborative team-based learning and projects.

 The WTP-EECS computer science class is introductory, and only for students with no prior background in CS.
 Students who have already taken computer programming in classes or in other summer programs are not admitted to the WTP-EECS curriculum track, because they will have already learned more than the WTP CS class covers.
 Students with CS experience may still apply to the WTP-ME curriculum track, but only if they have an interest in learning Mechanical Engineering.
 Check our FAQ CS question to determine if you have too much computer background for WTP-EECS.

 Applicants to WTP should have high grades in all their high school classes (predominantly A's), and be taking the most advanced classes in science and math (appropriate for their grade level) offered at their schools.
-PSAT, ACT or SAT math scores of accepted students typically are in the 80% range or higher (though these tests are NOT required to apply to WTP).
+PSAT, ACT or SAT math scores of accepted students typically are above the 85% range or higher (though these tests are NOT required to apply to WTP).